 Students taking between 7 and 11 hours and enrolled in the South Plains College (SPC) Spanish courses taught on the Texas Tech campus (SPCS 1501, 1502) may count the SPC hours to accumulate enough hours to qualify for the President’s Honor Roll and the Dean’s Honor List if they would otherwise qualify for those honors without the SPC courses.
 The SPC grades are not sufficient to advance students to qualify for the President’s or Dean’s list, but the courses can be used to acquire the necessary number of hours (minimum of 12) to qualify and thus keep the student eligible.

 Graduation with Honors.
 Members of a graduating class who complete their work with a cumulative grade point average of 3.9 or above are graduated Summa Cum Laude; those who complete their work with a GPA of 3.7 to 3.89 are graduated Magna Cum Laude; and those who complete their work with a GPA of 3.5 to 3.69 are graduated Cum Laude.
 Appropriate designation of the honor is made on the diploma and on the commencement program.
-No person is considered for graduation honors unless at least one-half of the degree credit has been completed at this institution, and that half must include the senior year.
+No student is considered for graduation honors unless at least 40 percent (minimum 48 semester credit hours) has been completed at this institution, and that credit must include the senior year.
 Courses taken pass/fail in which a grade of “pass” is earned will be counted toward that half.
 Graduate-level courses will be counted toward the required half when the bachelor’s degree is earned as part of a 150-hour or accelerated degree.
 Only grades earned at Texas Tech are counted, and only the cumulative GPA without grade replacements is used to calculate honors.

 Those who graduate from the Honors College after acquiring at least 24 Honors credit hours (including two Honors seminars) graduate with “Honors,” a distinction that is noted on diplomas and transcripts and receives special recognition at graduation ceremonies.
 Those who also complete an Honors thesis or project consisting of 6 additional hours graduate with “Highest Honors.”